Zagard/nvidia-gpu-temp-monitor/readme.md

 A linux bash script to monitor Nvidia gpu temperature, and shutdown if temperature reaches critical.

  about:
-   NvTempMon is written to run as a bash-script specifically for the
+   nvtempmon.sh is written to run as a bash-script specifically for the
        Nvidia GTX1060 graphics card driver.  other graphics cards may have different commands or temp thresholds.  the intention is to display gpu and cpu temps in a simple to read format, and